browserengineering/book/book/scripts.md

-When this JavaScript code runs, Dukpy converts the JavaScript string `"Hi from JS"` into a Python string,^[This conversion also works on numbers, string, and booleans, but I wouldn't try it with other objects.] and then passes that Python string to the `print` function we exported.
+When this JavaScript code runs, Dukpy converts the JavaScript string `"Hi from JS"` into a Python string,^[This conversion also works on numbers, string, and booleans, but not with fancy objects.] and then passes that Python string to the `print` function we exported.
 Then `print` prints that string.

 Since we ultimately want JavaScript to call a `console.log` function, not a `call_python` function, we need to define a `console` object